People may have weak muscles, lose sensation in particular areas of the body, or become unable to control bowel and bladder function.

 Sometimes a biopsy

-Doctors consider the possibility of a spinal cord tumor in people who have certain patterns of weakness or nerve dysfunction (such as loss of sensation) or pain in certain locations in the back or neck, particularly if they have certain cancers in other parts of the body.
+Doctors consider the possibility of a spinal tumor in people who have certain patterns of weakness or nerve dysfunction (such as loss of sensation) or pain in certain locations in the back or neck, particularly if they have certain cancers in other parts of the body.

 Because the spinal cord is organized in a specific way, doctors can locate the tumor by determining which parts of the body are not functioning normally.